Benefits

 If you were personally responsible for being terminated or dismissed, you will not get unemployment benefit for the first 18 weeks.

 In any event, you must apply for unemployment benefit first.
-When you have applied, NAV will assess whether you were personally responsible for being terminated or dismissed.
+When you have applied, Nav will assess whether you were personally responsible for being terminated or dismissed.

 If you lost your job because your employer went bankrupt, you may get an advance on wage guarantee funds in the form of unemployment benefit for a period of up to one month.
 Tick the box for this in your application for unemployment benefit.